debsouryadatta/CourseX/STEP_BY_STEP.md

 10. Export as pdf feature:
 - Show the whole course content in a single page, with the option to export as pdf
 - pnpm install html2pdf.js

+11. Issue in `pnpm run build` due to langchain library version mismatch, solved it by downgrading the version of nextjs to 14.1.1